 The quintessential young career woman, Hoshi, in some ways, was not taken far enough in the series, I feel.
 In part this is because this character lost screen time, in favor of Tucker and T’Pol.
 But there were ways that the character could have stretched more.
 I hope to get a chance to write some more about Hoshi, and stretch her in my own way.

 For my characters, one of the most important works of literature is Jane Eyre.
 It crops up in all sorts of places.
 In Together, the paper book is given as a belated wedding gift to Lili and Doug, by Hoshi and Chip.
 The book even has an inscription – “One good love story deserves another.”– Hoshi and Chandler.
-This is also the first time that Chip’s full name is revealed.
+This is also the first time the reader sees Chip’s full name.
 Doug reveals that the work most likely does not exist in the mirror.

 However, in Temper, it is Malcolm and Lili who are reading the book together, and are discussing it.
 It’s probably not a terribly scholarly discussion, but it is more than just “I liked the book.
 Did you?”